Thingybob8055/doom-emacs-config/README.md

 ## Post Install

-In Emacs, run:
+- In Emacs, run:
   - `M-x all-the-icons-install-fonts`
-- `M-x nerd-icons-install-fonts
+  - `M-x nerd-icons-install-fonts`
+- If you have issues with not being able to preview inline latex, such as equations, edit this file: `/etc/ImageMagick-6/policy.xml`
+  - Change the line `<policy domain="coder" rights="none" pattern="PDF" />` to: `<policy domain="coder" rights="read|write" pattern="PDF" />`

 ## TODO
 - Update README Images